PharmD for Pharmacists

 Foundations for Advanced Pharmacy Practice and Critical Appraisal are pre-requisites or co-requisites for all other degree requirements.

-Foundations for Advanced Pharmacy Practice is offered as a hybrid course with a 1-week intensive segment completed on-site at the Leslie Dan Faculty of Pharmacy, 144 College Street, Toronto in September and additional course work completed online throughout the semester.
-Due to the pandemic, there may be a need to shift the delivery method to online.
+Foundations for Advanced Pharmacy Practice is offered as a hybrid course with a 1-week intensive segment completed on-site on the St. George campus at the University of Toronto in September and additional course work completed online throughout the semester.
 Please contact the Program Office for more information.

 3. Pharmacotherapy/Contemporary Topics courses – 5 courses